andrewfager/fb-ads-getting-started/README.md

 ```
 pip install facebookads
 ```
-See github.com/facebook/facebook-python-ads-sdk for more information
+See <a href="github.com/facebook/facebook-python-ads-sdk">github.com/facebook/facebook-python-ads-sdk</a> for more information

 ## Resources:
 github.com/facebook/facebook-python-ads-sdk